kevinswiber/siren/README.md

 ####`properties`

 A set of key-value pairs that describe the state of an entity.
-In JSON Siren, this is an object such as `{ "name": "Kevin", "age": 30 }`.
+In JSON Siren, this can be an object such as `{ "name": "Kevin", "age": 30 }`.
+If the value is an object, it MUST contain a `title` property for a human-readable description and a `value` property for the actual value.
 Optional.

 ####`entities`